Higher education accreditation in the United States: History

 In the early 2020s, conservative state legislators and governors in several states moved beyond criticizing institutional accreditors to begin passing legislation attacking accreditors' independence and authority.
-In 2022, after the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) questioned the candidacy of Richard Corcoran as he campaigned to become president of Florida State University, the state passed a law requiring every public college and university to change institutional accreditors every time their accreditation is due to be renewed.
+In 2022, after the Southern Association of Colleges and Schools Commission on Colleges questioned the candidacy of Richard Corcoran as he campaigned to become president of Florida State University, the state passed a law requiring every public college and university to change institutional accreditors every time their accreditation is due to be renewed.
 The following year, North Carolina passed a similar law.
 In subsequent years, SACSCOC also posed questions as several states began to pass laws and create policies and practices dismantling diversity, equity, and inclusion (DEI) work at colleges and universities.

 In June 2025, Florida governor Ron DeSantis announced that six public university system in southern states—the State University System of Florida, Texas A&M University System, University System of Georgia, University of North Carolina System, University of South Carolina System, and University of Tennessee System—were collaborating to form a new institutional accreditor, the Commission for Public Higher Education.